Cannabis legalization – What we heard

 • 7% – very unreasonable

-• 2% - don't know / no opinion
+• 2% – don't know/no opinion

-Growing at home
+• Growing cannabis at home

-Of those surveyed over the summer, a majority agreed that government should set rules defining where cannabis can be grown on private property.
+Federal legislation allows adults to grow up to 4 plants at home for personal use.
+Of those surveyed, a majority agreed that government should set rules defining where cannabis can be grown on private property.

 Survey responses